 Other news

-HUTECH strengthens international collaboration through Erasmus+ partnership with WSB Merito University in Wrocław Recently, Ho Chi Minh City University of Technology (HUTECH) held a meeting and signed a cooperation agreement under the Erasmus+ framework with...
+HUTECH strengthens international education through partnership with University of Hertfordshire On May 5, the Department of International Relations and Project Management of Ho Chi Minh City University of Technology (HUTECH) held a working...

 ×